All attendees will be required to wear masks when visiting our centre.

-headspace Bundaberg provides support to young people between 12-25, their families and friends, as an essential mental health service.
+headspace Bundaberg provides support to young people aged between 12 and 25 years, and their families and friends, as an essential mental health service.

 All GP's and external services please use our referral form

-Please note our open hours; however we are available after hours by appointment only if prior arrangement is made. headspace is not a crisis service, if you need immediate support please call 000 or Community Mental Health 4150 2620.
+Please note our open hours; however we can be available after hours by appointment only if prior arrangement is made. headspace is not a crisis service, if you need immediate support please call 000 or Community Mental Health 4150 2620.

 - Monday: 8:30am - 8:00pm